-Information About Victims of Arizona Child Care Injury and Abuse
+Information for Victims of Arizona Child Care Injury and Abuse

 As child injury lawyers, we help parents of children who have been injured when in the care of another individual.
 Examples of child care injury cases include when children are injured in a day care, preschool, with a babysitter, at a gym child care, and any other child care setting.